s-victor/TinyPedal/docs/customization.md

     maximum_rotation_difference_front, maximum_rotation_difference_rear
 Set maximum rotation difference (percentage) between left or right wheel rotation and same axle rotation for limiting wheel radius calculation.
 Setting higher difference value may result inaccurate wheel radius reading.
 Default value is `0.002`.

+    cornering_radius_sampling_interval
+Set position sampling interval for cornering radius calculation.
+Value range in `5` to `100`.
+Default sampling interval is `10`, which is roughly 200ms interval between each recorded position.
+Higher value may result inaccuracy.
+Note, this option does not affect position recording interval.

     last_vehicle_info
 Last saved vehicle identifier.
 This option is not for manual editing.